 Download, Print, Sew!

-This was a great pattern, as all Liberty Jane patterns are.
 The only problem I had was the gathered bodice directions, but once I read thru the directions a few times and looked carefully at the pattern pieces, then I understood what to do.
 I sewed these two versions and I have to say they are both my favorites.
 My daughter, who was the recipient of the dresses, is very pleased that the dresses are so precise in the fitting and professional looking.

 Illustrated with clear Thimbles & Acorns style drawings, this pattern is relatively easy to sew if you have a bit of experience with doll clothes, and confident beginners will find all the steps well detailed and illustrated as well, so they too can tackle it.
 I've only tried view B so far, and the result was beautiful and well-fitted.
 I think this pattern offers some nice original details to complete your 1850s doll wardrobe, and I especially like the band collar, gathered lower bodice, and the two different options for over-sleeves and long sleeves, something that is not easily found elsewhere.
 Finally, American Girl book lovers will appreciate that these patterns are perfect to create real life versions of some of Marie-Grace's dress in the book illustrations.